The Marriages Between Zones Three, Four and Five: Zones

-Plot
+Plot summary

 The story opens when the Providers, the invisible and unidentified rulers of all the Zones, order Al•Ith, queen of the peaceful paradise of Zone Three, to marry Ben Ata, king of the militarised and repressive Zone Four.
 Al•Ith is repulsed by the idea of consorting with a barbarian, and Ben Ata does not want a righteous queen disturbing his military campaigns.
 Nevertheless, Al•Ith descends to Zone Four and they reluctantly marry.
 Ben Ata is not used to the company of women he cannot control, and Al•Ith has difficulty relating to this ill-bred man, but in time they grow accustomed to each other and gain new insights into each other's Zones.
 Al•Ith is appalled that all of Zone Four's wealth goes into its huge armies, leaving the rest of its population poor and underdeveloped; Ben Ata is astounded that Zone Three has no army at all.

 The marriage bears a son, Arusi, future heir to the two Zones.
 Some of the women of Zone Four, led by Dabeeb, step in to help Al•Ith.
 Suppressed and downtrodden, these women relish being in the presence of the queen of Zone Three.
 But soon after the birth of Arusi, the Providers order Al•Ith to return to Zone Three without her son, and Ben Ata to marry Vahshi, queen of the primitive Zone Five.
 Al•Ith and Ben Ata have grown fond of each other, and are devastated by this news.

 Back in Zone Three, Al•Ith finds that her people have forgotten her, and her sister, Murti• has taken over as queen.
 Disturbed by the changes she sees in Al•Ith, Murti• exiles her to the frontier of Zone Two.
 Al•Ith, drawn by its allure, tries to enter Zone Two, but finds an unworldly and inhospitable place and is told by invisible people that it is not her time yet.
 At the frontier of Zone Five, Ben Ata reluctantly marries Vahshi, a tribal leader of a band of nomads who terrorise the inhabitants of her zone.
 But Ben Ata's marriage to Al•Ith has changed him, and he disbands most of his armies in Zone Four, sending the soldiers home to rebuild their towns and villages and uplift their communities.
 He also slowly wins over Vahshi's confidence and persuades her to stop plundering Zone Five.